AdwaitKulkarni58/Quiz-Application-Project/README.md

 ## A General Knowledge Quiz Application

-This application will present the user with 15 questions where each question will have 4 options to choose from.
+This application will present the user with 7 questions where each question will have 4 options to choose from.
 Only one option out of these 4 options is correct and only choosing this correct option will provide full credit to the user for that question.
-At the end of the quiz, the total score of the user will be displayed on the screen.

 The questions in this application will be based on general knowledge and will include the following topics: